 Regulatory Information of Cassia Gum for Different Countries

-- The Cassia gum has been approved in Japan in the role of food additive by the Ministry of Health and Welfare Announcement No. 160 (10 August 1995).
+- In Japan, the Cassia Gum is accepted in the role of a food additive by the Ministry of Health and Welfare Announcement No. 160 (10 August 1995).

 Cassia Gum Powder Applications

 - There is a lot of available data that suggests the safety of structural gums and the Cassia gum.
 They demonstrate a lack of toxic effects on animals.
 This supports its use as a thickening agent in human and pet foods along with its safe usage (GRAS- Globally Recognised as Safe).